taybenlor/runno/packages/mcp/README.md

 - **Simple CLI Tool**: Easy to run via npx without complex setup
 - **Standard I/O Communication**: Uses stdio for communication with the client

+## Examples

+In this example I gave Claude a leetcode problem.
+It solved it by writing Python: [Leetcode problem](https://claude.ai/share/04393426-e2c1-4fce-a779-ad538512da66).

+In this example I told Claude to efficiently calculate 5000 primes.
+It solved it by writing Python.
+Then when I told it to use C, it rewrote the solution in C (and ran it): [5000 primes](https://claude.ai/share/dc1011a0-5ea5-429e-99da-095d98be1997).

+In this example I asked Claude to tell me the p75 of a short list of numbers.
+It solved it by first writing Python with Numpy (which didn't work) but then re-orienting and writing just using the standard library: [p75 calculation](https://claude.ai/share/69bb7cee-ff7d-4773-9e01-efc5b24a8cdf).

 ## How It Works

 The `@runno/mcp` server provides a `run_code` tool that AI assistants can use to execute code snippets in various programming languages.
 It leverages the `@runno/sandbox` package, which uses WebAssembly to create isolated environments for code execution.

-When an AI assistant calls the `run_code` tool, the server:

-1. Validates the request parameters (runtime and code)
-2. Executes the code in the specified runtime environment
-3. Returns the execution results, including stdout, stderr, and exit code
-4. Handles various execution outcomes (completion, crash, termination, timeout)
+The result of the code execution is provided over STDIO.

+The `@runno/sandbox` uses precompiled WebAssembly binaries for multiple programming languages.
+It then executes those binaries against a virtual file system using the `@runno/wasi` implementation of WASI preview1.

+You can read more about how the Runno sandbox works in my article [I made a Python package for sandboxing code](https://runno.dev/articles/sandbox-python/).
+This is for an older version of the sandbox, but it works basically the same way.

 ## Supported Runtimes